 The treatments involved in Phase 1 Orthodontics vary from person to person.
 After an initial consultation that may include pictures, images, X-rays, impressions, or a visual examination, Dr. Gasper may determine your child needs one or more of the following treatments:

 If your child hasn’t had an orthodontic consultation yet, don’t wait.
-Contact our office today to schedule an appointment.
+Contact our dental office today to schedule an appointment.